 DAY 12 (Thu Oct 29) Bamboo Forest & Gold Pavillion (B)

-Our day begins with a peaceful walk through the enchanting Arashiyama Bamboo Forest, where towering bamboo stalks create a serene, otherworldly atmosphere.
-Afterward, we’ll head to Kinkaku-ji, the famous Golden Pavilion, to take in its striking beauty and tranquil surroundings—a true highlight of Kyoto.
+Our day begins with a peaceful walk through the enchanting Arashiyama Bamboo Forest, where towering bamboo stalks sway gently overhead, creating a serene, almost otherworldly atmosphere.
+Afterward, we’ll make our way to Kinkaku-ji, the famous Golden Pavilion, where the shimmering gold-leaf exterior reflects beautifully in the surrounding pond—a true highlight of Kyoto.

 DAY 13 (Fri Oct 30) Fushimi Gates & Osaka Evening (B)

-We start the day early with a visit to the Fushimi Shrine.
-It is best known for its thousands of vermillion Torii gates that form a winding path up Mount Inari, creating one of the most iconic sights in Japan.
-Arriving early allows us to take in the shrine’s serene atmosphere before the crowds, making our hike to the summit a more peaceful experience.
-After returning to the hotel, guests will have a free afternoon in Kyoto.
-In the evening, we’ll take a short train ride to Osaka, where we’ll explore the lively Minami District, full of vibrant neon lights, bustling streets, and famous local dishes.
-After an exciting evening, we’ll return to our hotel in Kyoto for the night.
+We start the day early with a visit to Fushimi Shrine, known for its thousands of vermillion Torii gates that wind up Mount Inari—one of Japan’s most iconic sights.
+After returning to the hotel, the afternoon is free to explore Kyoto.
+In the evening, we’ll take a train to Osaka to explore the lively Minami District, filled with neon lights, bustling streets, and great local food.
+Afterward, we’ll return to our hotel in Kyoto.

 Fushimi Gates